AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transformer/using.md

 Follow the section below to understand the important considerations for using the Content Transformer (CT):

-* To use the Content Transformer, you must first run the Best Practices Analyzer on your AEM environment.
+* To use the Content Transformer, you must first run the Best Practices Analyzer on your Adobe Experience Manager (AEM) environment.
 * Although you can run the Content Transformer on your Production environment, it is recommended that you run the Content Transformer on a clone of your Production environment.
 More importantly, you need to ensure that the BPA and the CT are run on the same environment.
 * You need to be an admin on the environment where you want to run the Content Transformer.
 * Any operation that can change the source content ( move/remove/rename ) will by default create a backup package of the source paths under `/etc/packages/content-transformation` before the transformation.
-Although each operation dialog has an option to disable/enable backup package creation, it is strictly recommended to always have the enable packag creation selected.
+Although each operation dialog has an option to disable/enable backup package creation, it is strictly recommended to always have the enable package creation selected.
 * Each page in the CT is configured to list a maximum of 50 findings hence at a time a maximum of 50 findings can be transformed.
 This is done to provide a timeliness response on the UI.

 ## Availability {#availability-ct}

 The Content Transformer is bundled with the [Content Transfer Tool](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/getting-started-content-transfer-tool.md) that can be downloaded as a zip file from the Software Distribution Portal.
-You can install the package via Package Manager on your source Adobe Experience Manager (AEM) instance.
+You can install the package via Package Manager on your source AEM instance.

 >[!NOTE]
 >The Content Transformer is available with CTT version vXX.xx or higher.

 ## Opening the Content Transformer {#opening-ct}

-1. Log in to the source AEM instance as an administrator and go to aem start page: https://host:port/aem/start.html.
+1. Log in to the source AEM instance as an administrator and go to the start page: https://host:port/aem/start.html.
 1. Navigate to Tools > Operations > Content Migration

    ![image](/help/journey-migration/content-transformer/assets/ct-1.png)